willowtreeapps/assertk/README.md

 ## Usage

-Simple usage is to wrap the value you are testing in `assertThat()` and call assertion methods on the result.
+Simple usage is to wrap the value or property you are testing in `assertThat()` and call assertion methods on the result.

 ```kotlin
 import assertk.assertThat